Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 - Overall status: The "worst" result (failed > passed > skipped)

-- Individual results: All parameterized instances remain visible
+- Individual results: All instances remain visible

 Test Case #42: "Login with various users"